 Pong broke into areas of the world where computers were still looked at with suspicion and a little fear.
 Its success in the wild prompted Atari to develop a home console.
 Again, not the first home console, but the first Christmas season it was available, Atari sold 150,000 units through Sears.
 Atari became synonymous with video gaming for years to come.

 Being a pretty generic game and so old, there are plenty of knock-off versions out there.
 But you can still get the original Pong on Android as part of the Atari Greatest Hits Pro game.
-For your iOS device, you need to get the Atari Greatest Hits iOS app and buy the Pong package as an in-app purchase.
 You could also play Pong on your PC, along with 79 other gems, if you get the Atari: The 80 Classic Games in One CD.

 Maybe you should install a Pong emulator on your computer as well.
 If you want the DYI experience and feel like Pong’s designer, Allan Alcorn, get the Velleman Classic TV Pong Game Kit and build it yourself.
 But if you want the big yellow box original Pong arcade game, you’re going to have to shell out about ten thousand quarters – roughly what you put in it back in the day.